preames/llvm-auto-triage-corpus/README.rst

   opt crashes with only analysis printers (i.e. no transformation passes).
   When successful, this makes it clear when a problem exists in an analysis as opposed to (possibly many) consumer passes.
+* creduce.  creduce will be used to reduce crashes in clang with C/C++ inputs.
+  Crash reduction is unconstrained meaning *any* crash will be reduced.
+In principal, creduce could be applied to other input formats, but initial experimentation indicates that the resource cost vs result quality tradeoff is not worthwhile.

 The results from reducers will be cross fed - i.e. a reduced output from bugpoint will be further reduced via llvm-reduce and vice-versa.
 Note that